polasekhar/TIC-TAC-GAME/README.md

 # TIC-TAC-GAME

-This game is Created using java, HTML and basic CSS.
+This game is Created using JavaScript, HTML and basic CSS.